git-for-windows/git-for-windows.github.io/Updating-your-SDK.md

 not have a package manager, therefore the original net installer (ab-)used Git as a package manager.

-Since the new net installer no longer needs to ship with Git (instead using Pacman to install the mingw-w64-git package that is current at the time the net installer is launched), its versions are no longer tightly coupled to the Git version.
+Since the new net installer no longer needs to ship with Git (instead using Pacman to install all the packages (including the `mingw-w64-git` package) that are current at the time the net installer is launched), its versions are no longer tightly coupled to the Git version.